TakeHere/Ethereal_V1/README.md

 ## Features:
 Two objects are currently there:

-Pawn: Rendered object with position, size, rotation and texure \n
+Pawn: Rendered object with position, size, rotation and texure
 Actor: Pawn with velocity and gravity

 There are many handy utils for maths, image and sound.
 Here's what they can be used for: